 Earth-Shattering Kaboom: Chef Pepper Jack raids the Phoenix Psanctuary to steal a Phoenix Chicken egg, with which he plans make an "extra spicy omelette" that could destroy all of Skylands.
 Flynn has to be reminded at least once that said omelette, no matter how tasty it may sound, is still a bomb.

 Edible Ammunition: Food Fight uses a grenade launcher-like weapon to pelt his foes with tomatoes.
 With upgrades, he gains a zucchini attachment which functions, and looks, like a masterkey shotgun.

 Elemental Embodiment: Several of the Fire Skylanders look like they are made out of fire or lava: Eruptor, Hot Dog, Hot Head, Ignitor, Smolderdash and Blast Zone.
 Also, a few of the Earth Skylanders are made of rock and crystal: Crusher, Flashwing and Prism Break.

-Eon: "The journey with your Skylanders (and your Giants / the Swap Force) is only just beginning."
+Eon: "The journey with your Skylanders (and your Giants / the Swap Force / the Trap Team) is only just beginning."